AndreCajus/TaskManager/README.md

 1) Set a production environment similar to the current development environment, but with its specific characteristics and configurations;

-2) Furthermore, improve both setups, make the process more automated;
+2) Improve both setups, make the process more automated;

 3) Finish filtering, it is still missing a good implementation regarding PointFields boundaries;